Journalism students attend first in a series of workshops with global powerhouse

 Vincent Ryan, a former business reporter at The Sunday Times, is a Google News Lab teaching fellow and he delivered the first workshop to first-year students at University’s Preston Campus.

-Describing Google News Lab as ‘the voice of journalism within Google,’ he said: “My role as an honorary teaching fellow is to go out to newsrooms, to universities and to teach journalists about Google’s tools and how they’re used.
+Describing Google News Initiative as ‘the voice of journalism within Google,’ he said: “My role as an honorary teaching fellow is to go out to newsrooms, to universities and to teach journalists about Google’s tools and how they’re used.